-Eva Tardos received her Dipl.Math. in 1981, and her Ph.D.
-1984, from Eötvös University, Budapest, Hungary.
-She was Chair of the Department of Computer Science at Cornell University 2006-2010.
-She has been elected to the National Academy of Engineering and the American Academy of Arts and Sciences, and is the recipient of Packard, Sloan Foundation, and Guggenheim fellowship, an ACM Fellow, INFORMS fellow; and has received the Fulkerson Prize, and the Dantzig prize.
-She was editor editor-in-Chief of SIAM Journal of Computing 2004-2009, and is currently editor of several other journals: Journal of the ACM, Theory of Computing, and Combinatorica.
+Eva Tardos received her Dipl.Math. in 1981 , and her Ph.D.
+1984, from Eötvös University , Budapest, Hungary .
+She joined Cornell in 1989, and was Chair of the Department of Computer Science 2006-2010.
+She has been elected to the National Academy of Engineering, National Academy of Sciences, and the American Academy of Arts and Sciences, is an external member of the Hungarian Academy of Sciences, and is the recipient of a number of fellowships and awards including the Packard Fellowship, the Gödel Prize, Dantzig Prize, Fulkerson Prize, and the IEEE Technical Achievement Award.
+She was editor editor-in-Chief of SIAM Journal of Computing 2004-2009, and is currently editor of several other journals including the Journal of the ACM, Theory of Computing, and Combinatorica.

 Selected Awards and Honors